aurorascharff/redwoodsdk-demo/STEPS.md

 - Using the simplified React 19 metadata, so I can add this anywhere and it wil automatically be added to the head.
 - Hooked up to the cloudflare d1 database provided in the standard starter!
 Already set up with prisma.
 Uses miniflare to emulate cloudflare workers.
 It just works between dev and prod.

-## Hydration/client-side rendering and server functions, layouts, middleware, interruptors and auth
+## Hydrated Document, script, initClient.
+UserRoutes, protect profile, interupptor, interactive login with 'use client'.

 - Copy layout() applayout and index() home route, rename to simple todos.
 - Replace with regular Document enabling client side hydration with adding the script tag.
 Add initClient to client.tsx to init hydration of our rsc payload.
-Then, init client nav as well.
-Internal links will now be intercepted by redwoodSDK, handle pushing the URL, fetch the new RSC payload, and then hydrate it on the client.
 - I can also bring in a bunch of route handlers for a user page.
 - I extracted a section of my route handlers here to a set of userRoutes with a couple of user pages and a logout route.
 We can colocate our logic and our ui.
 Handlers with a 302 redirect response.
 Built in web standards.
+- Showcase profile.
+Using the context from our app context to access the user.
 - Now, let's say I want to protect my routes.
 This is where interruptors come in!
 Let's return arrays here instead with an authenticated and a redirect interruptor!
 Just reusable functions, executed in sequence for each matched request.
 - Showcase protected profile route.
 - Login page is a client component to get a nice interactive spinner and execute our passkey login using the webauthN API included in the standard starter.
 - We can use React 19 as its best suited.
 UseActionState and server functions.
 It just works.
 - Showcase redirect on sign-in route.
-- Using the context from our app context to access the user.

 ## Client side navigation

 - Now, we have a few routes here, still we don't have client side nav, were just returning documents.
 Let's init client side navigation as well here.
+Internal links will now be intercepted by redwoodSDK, handle pushing the URL, fetch the new RSC payload, and then hydrate it on the client.
 - Now we have our client side navs no browser spinner!
 - (SSR false, we are in SPA mode!
 Or static marketing side with RSC payload false).